cfug/dio/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added the required tests to prove the fix/feature I'm adding
 - [ ] I have updated the documentation (if necessary)
 - [ ] I have run the tests without failures
+- [ ] I have updated the `CHANGELOG.md` in the corresponding package

 ### Additional context and info (if any)